310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 The pain is worse than dying!
 It would be less painful if you just hit me instead!

-I’ll take all your anxiety, your pain—everything!
-And then I'll throw it all into the sun, causing a huge explosion, and we'll finally have our happy ending!
+I’ll take all your anxiety, your pain — everything!
+And then I'll toss it all into the sun, causing a huge explosion, and we'll then have our happy ending!
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora awkward %}
 Haha.
 If I hit you for real, you’d die, Taichou.

-Well, either way… I understand how you feel.
-I won’t blame Midori-kun anymore.
+Well, either way… I understand how you feel. …I won’t blame you anymore, Midori-kun.

 I won’t unfairly get angry.
 So please talk to me, Midori-kun.
+{% endbubble %}

+{% bubble Tetora angry2 %}
-You and I are the same age, and I won’t inherit Ryusei Red and Taichou's seat 'til our seniors have graduated.
+We're both the same age, and I don't plan to inherit Ryusei Red and Taichou's seat 'til our seniors have graduated.

 For now, we’re equal members of this unit, so I can’t order you around as if I know better than you.
+{% endbubble %}

+{% bubble Tetora frown %}
 Although, I don’t think it’s good for me to hold back like that…

-It’s just—I don’t have that kind of confidence in myself yet.
+It’s just — I don’t have that kinda confidence in myself yet.
 I’m still hollow.
 One day, I’ll become a great man for sure…

 But right now, it’s still difficult for me.
 So, expecting me to act just like Taichou… It’s impossible.

 If you refuse me, then I won’t be able to say anything further.
+{% endbubble %}

+{% bubble Tetora serious %}
 But.
-Even as one of your peers, I just can’t understand.
+Even as your friend, I just can’t understand.

-You told me again today—The reason you don’t feel like doing Repayment Festival is 'cuz on that day… you have to help out at the greengrocer shop.
+You told me again today — The reason you don’t feel like doing Repayment Festival is 'cuz, on that day—

+You have to help out at the greengrocer store, right?

 Apparently, there’ll be stalls put up on the same day as the festival.
 So your parents told you to help out with that, right?

 And so, you can’t participate 'cuz you’re gonna be busy with that.
+{% endbubble %}

+{% bubble Tetora sad4 %}
 I get that.
-For the sake of your family—for the greengrocer shop—you always worked hard despite all your complaints.
+For the sake of your family — for the greengrocer store — you always worked hard despite all your complaints.

 We even made advertisement signboards for 'em together, right?
-That’s a very precious memory for me.[^2]
+That’s a very precious memory for me, too.[^3]
 {% endbubble %}

 ## Chapter 3

-{% bubble Tetora %}
+{% bubble Tetora sad4 %}
 But I just don’t understand.
 Is that really something only you can do, Midori-kun?

-Do you really have to help 'em out that badly?
+Do you *really* have to help 'em out that badly?
 Isn’t your family in good health?

 If they are, then they should be fine without your help.
+{% endbubble %}

+{% bubble Tetora frown3 %}
 But Repayment Festival is our chance to thank our seniors from Ryuseitai for everything they’ve done for us this year.
 We may never get this chance ever again.

-This is something only the three of us can do.
+This is somethin' only the three of us can do.
 Nobody else can do this.

-So why are you prioritizing the shop over that?
+So why're you prioritizing the shop over that?
+{% endbubble %}

+{% bubble Tetora sad2 %}
-I just can’t understand why.
-So I got angry, and then things got even more blurred… My mind went blank and I just snapped.
+I just can’t for the life of me understand why.
+So I got angry, and then things got even more blurry… My mind went blank and I just snapped.

 I apologize for that.
 I’m sorry.
 But I still really don’t get it.